What Will Your Workplace Look Like When You Go Back?

 Scholars have suggested that workers should gradually return to their offices in waves.
 Only employees who are under the age of 65, have recovered from coronavirus and have immunity to the virus, and do not have underlying medical conditions should initially go back to work.
 The first wave could be individuals who have demonstrably recovered from the illness and developed an immunity.
 The second wave could be individuals under 65 without underlying medical conditions who test negative for the virus.
 Thus, as Dr. Fauci has also explained, coronavirus testing and antibody testing are essential for reopening the country.

 Employers will likely adopt the CDC’s Interim Guidance for Businesses and Employers as states gradually reopen.
 The CDC has issued recommendations for companies to adhere to social distancing guidelines in the workplace.
 For example, they advise employers to implement staggered work shifts to reduce the number of employees in the office at one time.
 The CDC has also suggested that companies should increase physical space between employees and customers.
 They’ve asked employers to reschedule non-essential meetings, downsize operations, and implement telework whenever possible.
 Companies may also provide masks, hand sanitizers, discourage handshaking, and check their employees’ temperatures before going into work.
 It will be difficult for local governments to enforce any of these policies, so it’s up to employees to hold their companies accountable for protecting their safety in the office.
 As much as Americans want to rebuild the economy, open their small businesses, and start working again, they are rightly concerned to return to unsafe environments that could cost them their lives.

 Seek Legal Assistance

 If you have contracted coronavirus at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.